-Four applicants will be recognized with a Climate and Energy Leadership Award in the fall of 2015.
+Three applicants will be recognized with a Climate and Energy Leadership Award in the fall of 2019.
 One award will be provided to each of the following categories:

-- EDUCATION INSTITUTION (K-12, public, private, higher education etc.)
+- EDUCATION INSTITUTION (K-12, public, private or higher education)

 4.2 What Programs/Projects are Eligible

 Eligible applicants should submit an application for one program or project implemented in the last five years.
-The program can fall in a wide variety of themes from greenhouse gas reduction, built environment and infrastructure, renewable energy, transportation, sustainability to resilience.
-Entrepreneurs of resource conservation, cutting edge technology and environmental justice initiatives are encouraged to apply.
-Last year’s applicants who did not receive an award may apply again this year.
+Programs or projects must support climate solutions in metropolitan Washington.
+Judges are particularly interested in recognizing initiatives that engage and support metropolitan Washington underserved communities.
+The program can fall in a wide variety of themes from greenhouse gas reduction, built environment and infrastructure, renewable energy, transportation, sustainability, resilience, and environmental justice.
+Previous years' applicants who did not receive an award may apply again this year.
 Specific examples of eligible programs and projects can be found on the Awardees webpage.